-xiii) Segment reporting
+xv) Segment Reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The chief operating decision maker regularly monitors and reviews the operating result of the whole Company as one segment of "Entertainment Services".
+The chief operating decision maker regularly monitors and reviews the operating result of the whole Company as one segment of "Hotel and Hospitality".
 Thus, as defined in Ind AS 108 "Operating Segments", the Company's entire business falls under this one operational segment.